BocaDoru/Hospital-Chain-Management-System/README.md

 #### Delete User

-* For deleting an user the *Admin* has to follow those steps:
+* For deleting a user the *Admin* has to follow those steps:
 1. Select the wanted user from the *Users Table*.
 2. Click *Delete User* button, a dialogue window will open.
 3. Confirm this action by clicking the *Yes* button, or *No* button to cancel.